Israeli official sees "shocking" dictatorship in Egypt

 On the whole, however, Egyptians acknowledge he is a democratically elected leader and any disagreements should be resolved in the political arena or at the ballot box.

-Despite a peace treaty signed by the two countries in 1979, relations between Israel and Egypt have never been warm and Israelis watched with consternation as the once-banned Muslim Brotherhood rose to prominence.
+Despite the peace treaty, relations between Israel and Egypt have never been warm and Israelis watched with consternation as the once-banned Brotherhood rose to prominence.

 Mursi resigned from the Brotherhood - which describes Israel as a racist and expansionist state - on taking power and has avoided inflammatory language.

-He has said Egypt would continue to abide by international treaties, including the 33-year-old peace deal.
+He has said Egypt would continue to abide by international treaties, including the 1979 peace deal.

 "The President of Egypt, Mursi, cannot utter the words 'the State of Israel'," he said.
 Mursi has tended to avoid direct references to Israel in his speeches or public comments.